 But the sequoias are just a small part of the parks.
 The parks’ high country, with its distinctive granite landscapes and remote high lakes, is a dramatic contrast to the big trees and provides some of the best hiking in the area.
 The alpine scenery can’t be seen from the road or from the sequoia groves, so you won’t really feel like you’ve been to the mountains unless you venture into the backcountry.

-Another attraction that's far from the sequoia groves is Kings Canyon.
-Kings Canyon doesn’t have quite the same scenic majesty as Yosemite Valley, lacking the sheer vertical granite walls, the dramatic waterfalls, and the lushly-wooded valley floor.
-On the other hand, Kings Canyon doesn’t have any of Yosemite’s crowds and it’s at all touristy.
+Kings Canyon (the canyon itself, not the whole park) is another major attraction.
+The canyon doesn’t have quite the same scenic majesty as Yosemite Valley — it lacks the sheer vertical granite walls, the dramatic waterfalls, and the lushly-wooded valley floor — but it also doesn’t have any of Yosemite’s crowds and it’s not at all touristy.
 With a few exceptions, on most of the area’s trails it practically feels like you have the canyon to yourself.

 **** Giant Forest